kaiosilveira/design-patterns/README.md

 ## Repository structure

-This repository is organizing with subdirectories for each pattern present in the book.
+This repository is organized with subdirectories for each pattern presented in the book.
 Each subdirectory contains:

 - A console application package implementing the pattern
 - A test package implementing the corresponding tests